wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/02-using-the-wp-rest-api.md

 }
 ```

-Notice that this code not only enqueues the JavaScript file, but also specifies and empty dependencies array, a version number, and that it should be enqueued in the footer of the HTML page, by setting the last argument to `true`.
+Notice that this code not only enqueues the JavaScript file, but also specifies an empty dependencies array, a version number, and that it should be enqueued in the footer of the HTML page, by setting the last argument to `true`.

-You can read more about these arguments in the [wp_enqueue_script](https://developer.wordpress.org/reference/functions/wp_enqueue_script/) function reference.
+You can read more about these parameters in the [wp_enqueue_script](https://developer.wordpress.org/reference/functions/wp_enqueue_script/) function reference, under the Parameters section.

 You could test that it's enqueued correctly by adding a single alert to the `admin_bookstore.js` file, and refreshing the admin page.